 a German Shepherd dog a Collie dog a Rottweiler dog a Golden Retriever dog

-Legally, individuals with service animals are not required to register their animals; therefore, neither SAAS nor any campus department keeps documentation/record of service animals.
+Legally, individuals with service animals are not required to register their animals; therefore, neither SAAS nor any campus department keeps documentation/record of Service Animals.
 SAs are not required to wear a vest or be leashed.

 For questions or concerns regarding service animals, please contact SAAS at saas@methodist.edu.